 Healthy life expectancy: key points

-Whereas life expectancy (LE) is an estimate of how many years a person might be expected to live, healthy life expectancy (HLE) is an estimate of how many years they might live in a 'healthy' state.
+Life expectancy (LE) is an estimate of how many years a person might be expected to live, whereas healthy life expectancy (HLE) is an estimate of how many years they might live in a 'healthy' state.
 HLE is a key summary measure of a population's health.

 - Although there has been a small decrease from 2014 (0.5 years for males and 0.4 years for females), underlying trends in LE at birth show a general improvement in Scotland over recent years.